seriouswebby/doc/SBFSpot.md

    * Bluetooth USB Stick
    * (Optional) Wifi USB Stick
  * or; Raspberry Pi 3
+ * or; Raspberry Pi Zero W
  * http://pvoutput.org account with API key

 ## Steps

 ### Setup Raspberry Pi

-First get the latest [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) image, current at time of writing is 2017-03-02.
+First get the latest [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) image, current at time of writing is 2017-06-21.

 Login to your pi so you can enable remote ssh access